|Find it useful?

 - Beej's Guide to C [WIP]

-This is an intro to C for folks who already know how to program in
+This is a rather comprehensive guide to C for folks who already know how

-another language.
-The first half of the book is written in a tutorial
+to program in another language.
+The first half of the book is written in

-style, while the second half is a reference section complete with
+a tutorial style, while the second half is a reference section complete

-examples (inspired by the incomparable Turbo C Bible).
-The goal
+with examples (inspired by the incomparable Turbo C Bible).
+The

 - Beej's Guide to the GNU Debugger (GDB)